 Make a thorough assessment of the tools you are currently using.
-There are 100+ tools available to you — Jibe, Smashfly, Beamery, Phenom People, Hundred5, Pymetrics, BambooHR, Emboarder, Talmundo, etc. Make a comprehensive list at this stage so that no idea is left out.
+There are 100+ tools available to you — LinkedHelper, Jibe, Smashfly, Beamery, Phenom People, Hundred5, Pymetrics, BambooHR, Emboarder, Talmundo, etc. Make a comprehensive list at this stage so that no idea is left out.

 5. Strategic considerations

 While we may have the highest ambitions concerning technology usage, feasibility is an important consideration.
 Having analyzed the tools for your goals, you should evaluate your objectives, availability of technology experts, and budgets.